bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 - Describe a project where regular milestone reviews significantly impacted its success.
 What were the key factors in these reviews?
 - How do you handle situations where a milestone is not met?
 What steps do you take to get the project back on track?

-#### Allocate project resources

-Allocating project resources effectively ensures that all necessary inputs are available when needed, avoiding bottlenecks and delays.

-- **Resource planning:** Identify the necessary resources for each project stage, including personnel, budget, and technology.
-Ensure resources are in place before project commencement.
-This involves detailed planning and coordination with resource managers.
-- **Resource optimization:** Continuously monitor resource utilization and adjust allocations to maintain efficiency and project momentum.
-Use resource management tools to track and optimize resource usage.

-Tips and techniques:

-- **Resource allocation matrix:** Create a RACI (Responsible, Accountable, Consulted, Informed) matrix to clearly define roles and responsibilities for each task.

-Questions to reflect:

-- Can you provide an example of a project where resource allocation was a challenge?
-How did you address this challenge?

 #### Track project progress